Automattic/developer/readme.txt

 A plugin, which helps WordPress developers develop.

-The plugin will help you optimize your development environment by making sure that you have all the essential tools and plugins installed and available.
+This plugin will help you optimize your development environment by making sure that you have all the essential tools and plugins installed.

-If you'd like to check out the code and contribute, [join us on github](https://github.com/Automattic/developer), pull requests are more than welcome.
+If you'd like to check out the code and contribute, [join us on GitHub](https://github.com/Automattic/developer).
+Pull requests are more than welcome!

-We would like to thank Ejner Galaz for letting us use the `developer` slug in the WordPress plugin repository.
+We would like to thank Ejner Galaz for letting us use the `developer` slug in the WordPress.org plugin repository.

 == Installation ==

 1. Upload the `developer` folder to your plugins directory (e.g. `/wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Follow the instructions
+3. Follow the instructions

 == Frequently Asked Questions ==